yie1d/pydoll/docs/en/deep-dive/fundamentals/index.md

 ### "Do I need to understand this to use Pydoll?"

-**No**—but you'll be **much more effective** if you do.
+**No**, but understanding these fundamentals will make you more effective.
 Basic usage works fine without this knowledge.
-But when you need to:
+However, when you need to:
 - Debug why something isn't working
 - Optimize slow automation
 - Extend Pydoll with custom CDP commands
 - Understand error messages
 - Contribute to the project

-...these fundamentals become **essential**.
+These fundamentals become very helpful.

 ### "Isn't this too low-level?"

-**That's the point.** Most developers never learn these fundamentals because frameworks hide them.
-But abstraction has a cost:
+This level of detail is intentional.
+Most frameworks hide these fundamentals, but abstraction comes with tradeoffs:

-- You can't fix what you don't understand
+- Understanding enables better debugging
-- You can't optimize what you can't measure
+- Visibility enables optimization
-- You can't extend what you can't see
+- Knowledge enables extension

-By teaching fundamentals, we **empower** you to go beyond what Pydoll provides out-of-the-box.
+By teaching fundamentals, we enable you to go beyond what Pydoll provides out-of-the-box.

 ### "How much of this do I need to memorize?"

-**None of it.** The goal isn't memorization—it's **building mental models**.
-After reading these sections, you'll have intuition for:
+**None of it.** The goal is building mental models, not memorization.
+After reading these sections, you'll develop intuition for:

 - "This needs CDP, let me check the protocol docs"
 - "This is slow because of sequential await, let me parallelize"
 - "This type error means I'm using the wrong field name"

-The specifics fade.
-The understanding remains.
+The specifics fade, but the understanding remains.

 ## Philosophy

-These fundamentals represent **timeless knowledge**:
+These fundamentals represent long-lasting knowledge:

-- **CDP** is Chrome's native protocol—it's not going away
+- **CDP** is Chrome's native protocol and continues to evolve
-- **Async/await** is Python's standard for concurrency—it's the future
+- **Async/await** is Python's standard for concurrency
-- **Type systems** are increasingly essential in Python—PEP 484 was just the beginning
+- **Type systems** are increasingly important in Python (PEP 484 onwards)

-Learn these once, use them for your entire career.
+Learning these concepts provides value across your development career.

 ---